 Measure your protective antibodies to coronavirus

-This easy to use finger prick test can be used to detect previous exposure, and to accurately measure the level of IgG antibodies to the spike protein of SARS-CoV-2 to get a better understanding of your immune response.
+This easy to use finger prick test accurately measures the level of IgG antibodies to the spike protein of SARS-CoV-2 to get a better understanding of your immune response.
 This test measures the immune response following both vaccination and natural infection, and produces a single combined result.

 This test is manufactured by Roche (Anti-SARS-COV-2 S) and reports antibody level between 0 and 2,500 U/mL

 "Easy to collect the sample, easy to post it, results two days later.
 And excellent customer service!!
 Thank you, you're doing an amazing job!"